-Drivers who are themselves Blue Badge holders can register for permanent Blue Badge exemption from parking fees.
+Drivers who are themselves Blue Badge holders can register (up until the expiry date of the blue badge) for Blue Badge exemption from parking fees.
 This will allow them to park at no cost or penalty in Blue Badge bays or patient car parks (but not to overstay 20-min bays).
 Registering is done by calling 01225 824100 and then presenting their Blue Badge at main reception on their next visit.

 The new system supersedes any previous arrangements, such as notes or cards in car windows, as the ANPR will not be able to read the information.